dpwiese/flying-notes-vitepress/docs/src/includes/weather/meteorology.md

 ## The Atmosphere

+* The atmosphere is approximately (by volume) 78% Nitrogen, 21% Oxygen, and the remaining 1% mostly Argon.
 * Earth's atmosphere is divided into several layers.
 * The troposphere, which extends up to 36,000 feet is where most flying occurs.